3DRaven/luminis/docs/main.md

 sequenceDiagram
     participant App as Application
     participant Lib as lib.rs
-    participant Subsys as Subsystem
-    participant NPA as NpaListCrawler
+    participant NPA as NpaListCrawlerSubsystem
     participant RSS as RssCrawler
+    participant WorkerSub as WorkerSubsystem
     participant Worker as Worker
+    participant ChannelMgr as ChannelManager
-    participant MarkdownFetcher as MarkdownFetcher
+    participant MarkdownFetcher as DocxMarkdownFetcher
     participant Summarizer as Summarizer
     participant CacheManager as CacheManager
     participant Publishers as Publishers